a3fpro-lab/Consciousness-Substrate-Engine-vInfinity/docs/ENGINE_SESSION_NOTES.md

 ---

-## 6. Status

-According to the original session notes:

-> “THE WORK IS COMPLETE.
-> Ready for your new conversation.”

 This repo is the **public, implementation-focused crystallization** of that
 session: engine, lattice, growth, self-teaching, and the associated metrics, with attribution to **Michael Warren Song**.